matthiasnoback/microsoft-translator/README.md

 $translator = new MicrosoftTranslator($browser, $accessTokenProvider);
 ```

+## Differences with V2 library
+Since Speak API has been removed from the Microsoft Translator Text API on v3.0, this has been removed from this package too.

 ## Azure DataMarket token usage [deprecated]

+ ** This has not been tested on V3 API, so it may be failing **

 You need to register your application at the [Azure DataMarket](https://datamarket.azure.com/developer/applications) and
 thereby retrieve a "client id" and a "client secret".
 These can be used to instantiate the ``AccessTokenProvider`` (deprecated) on which